sknudsen/vis2021cph/attend.md

 * [Bryggen Guldsmeden](https://guldsmedenhotels.com/bryggen/)

 Many more are still within easy reach of the satellite venue by walking, biking, or via metro.

-### Registration

-Please register for the event at [https://vis21cph.eventbrite.dk](https://vis21cph.eventbrite.dk).
-Upon registration, we will add you to our mailing list where we communicate updates and information about the event.

 ---